ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

 ### I²C Address Configuration

 By default, the TFRPM01 sensor is manufactured with a 0x50 I²C address.
 This address is possible to change to 0x51 by altering the JP1 solder junction.
-The junction connection to GND needs to be cut by a knife and then soldered to the opposite side of Vcc.
+The junction connection to GND needs to be cut with a knife and then soldered to the opposite side of Vcc.

 The default configuration of the junction corresponds to the following picture, where the center pin is connected to GND by a copper trace.